hackclub/OnBoard/projects /YOUR_PROJECT_NAME/README.md

 ---
 name: Jason Lu
-slack_handle: @Cheeseeater9000
+slack_handle: @Jason Lu
 github_handle: @yuitrfh
 tutorial: # Link to the tutorial if you used one
 ---

 # Dwayne NFC Card

-Its dwayne the rock johnson nfc buisness card
+Its dwayne the rock johnson nfc buisness card that sends a link to  a website to my choice

-31.48 CAD
+31.48

-skibidi